- Academic Technology

 Two of our favorite microphones are the Blue Yeti and the Sony ECM-AW3.
 Both of these mics offer great sound quality at an affordable price.
 If you’re using Panopto Express to record, our broad device support ensures that whichever microphone you choose, all you need to do is plug it in.
 We take care of the rest.

-3. If you choose to use music, leave it to the beginning and end of your presentation.
+3. If you choose to use music, leave it to the beginning and end

 There’s nothing more distracting than having to listen to a music track being played underneath your vocals for an extended period of time.
-If you’d like to incorporate music into your presentation, limit the use to 5-6 seconds in the beginning and end of your video.
+If you’d like to incorporate music into your presentation, limit the use to 5-6 seconds at the beginning and end of your video.
 Using music in this way can help introduce and close your session for your viewers.

 However, be mindful of copyrights when using music for presentations.
 To keep things simple, we suggest using a stock audio site like AudioJungle or the audio section of iStockPhoto, where inexpensive royalty-free music clips can be purchased.

-4. Keep an eye on your input volume.
+4. Keep an eye on your input volume

 To make sure that you’re recording at the right volume levels, it’s important that you pay attention to the input volume meter in your recorder.
 If you’re using the Panopto software for Windows, the input volume is on the right side of the screen; if you’re using our software for Mac, the input volume can be found near the bottom of the recording window.